-The Authority, subject to certain conditions set forth in the Bond Series Certificate, may convert all or a portion of each Series of the Reoffered Bonds from the Weekly Rate Mode to another Rate Mode.
+The Authority, subject to certain conditions, may convert all or a portion of each Series of the Reoffered Bonds from the Daily Rate Mode or the Weekly Rate Mode to another Rate Mode.
+Other than conversions from Weekly Rate Periods to Daily Rate Periods and from Daily Rate Periods to Weekly Rate Periods, the Reoffered Bonds to be converted will be subject to mandatory tender upon such conversion.

-If any Series of the Reoffered Bonds is to be converted from a Weekly Rate Mode to another Rate Mode, the Tender Agent shall give a Conversion Notice to the Holders of such Series of Reoffered Bonds by first class mail, not less then twenty (20) days preceding the Conversion Date.
-The Conversion Notice must set forth, among other things (a) the proposed Conversion Date, (b) that the conversion will not occur unless the Tender Agent has received on the Conversion Date an Opinion of Bond Counsel, (c) that, whether or not tendered to the Tender Agent, the Reoffered Bonds to be converted will be deemed to have been properly tendered for purchase on the Conversion Date and the Holders of such Reoffered Bonds will no longer be entitled to the payment of the principal of or interest on such Reoffered Bonds, but will only be entitled to payment of the Purchase Price and (d) that, if on the Conversion Date moneys for the payment of the Purchase Price are held by the Tender Agent, interest will cease to accrue on the Reoffered Bonds to be converted from and after the Conversion Date.
+If any Series of the Reoffered Bonds are to be converted to another Rate Mode, the Tender Agent is to give a Conversion Notice to the Holders of such Series of Reoffered Bonds by first class mail, not less than 15 days preceding the Conversion Date.
+The Conversion Notice must set forth, among other things (a) the proposed Conversion Date, (b) the Rate Mode that will be effective on such Conversion Date, (c) that the conversion will not occur unless the Tender Agent has received on the Conversion Date an Opinion of Bond Counsel, (d) the name and address of the principal corporate trust offices of the Trustee and Tender Agent, and (e) that, whether or not tendered to the Tender Agent, the Reoffered Bonds to be converted (other than those being converted from Weekly Rate Periods to Daily Rate Periods or from Daily Rate Periods) will be deemed to have been properly tendered for purchase on the Conversion Date and the Holders of such Reoffered Bonds will no longer be entitled to the payment of the principal of or interest on such Reoffered Bonds, but will only be entitled to payment of the Purchase Price.

-If on the proposed Conversion Date, the conditions required for a change to another Rate Mode have not been met, the Reoffered Bonds that were to have been converted will continue to be subject to mandatory tender on the proposed Conversion Date, will not convert to the other Rate Mode, and will remain in the Weekly Rate Mode.
-The interest rate on such Reoffered Bonds during such Weekly Rate Period will be determined on the date such Reoffered Bonds were to have been converted to the other Rate Mode.
+If on such proposed Conversion Date, the conditions required for a change to another Rate Mode have not been met, the Reoffered Bonds to have been converted (other than from the Daily Rate Mode or Weekly Rate Mode to the Weekly Rate Mode) will continue to be subject to mandatory tender on the proposed Conversion Date.
+The Reoffered Bonds to have been converted will not convert to the other Rate Mode, and will remain in the Daily Rate Mode or the Weekly Rate Mode then in effect.
+The interest rate on the Reoffered Bonds during such Daily Rate Period or Weekly Rate Period will be determined on the date the Reoffered Bonds were to have converted to the other Rate Mode.